Check Blood Pressure Online (Best of Entering Your Reading)

 A. For example, 120/80 mm Hg.
 The top number refers to the quantity of pressure in your arteries during the contraction of your cardiac muscle.
 This is called systolic pressure.

-The bottom number refers to your vital sign when your cardiac muscle is between beats.
+The bottom number refers to your vital signs when your cardiac muscle is between beats.
 This is called diastolic pressure.

 Q. How frequently should blood pressure be checked?

 A. Measure your blood pressure twice daily.
-The first measurement should be within the morning before eating or taking any medications, and therefore the second within the evening.
+The first measurement should be in the morning before eating or taking any medications, and therefore the second in the evening.

-Each time you measure, take two or three readings to form sure your results are accurate.
+Each time you measure, take two or three readings to make sure your results are accurate.

 Q. How do you check a person’s blood pressure?